 Gross anatomy of head and neck with special emphasis on maxilla, mandible, and oral soft tissues.
 Interactions of neuromuscular mechanisms of teeth, supporting structures and temporomandibular joint.
-Prerequisites: credit in BIO 121; admission into the Dental Hygiene program.
+Prerequisites: credit in BIO 121; placement out of ENG 099 and CCS 098; admission into the Dental Hygiene program.